ENCCS/OpenACC-CUDA-intermediate/content/index.rst

    A cloud environment will be used for this workshop which requires authentication through GitHub.
 Please go to https://github.com/ and apply for an account if needed.

    Alternatively, you can use an HPC cluster that you have access to provided that it has Nvidia GPUs and the PGI compiler installed.
+   Alternatively, you can use Google Colab.

+   Instructions can be found in the :ref:`setup` section.

 .. toctree::